 Poor sleep is a firm indicator that you’re perimenopausal.
 A continuous change in sleep habits like trouble getting off to sleep, regular night time waking and feeling exhausted upon waking could be the biggest sign.
 Perimenopausal night sweats are often in the mix too.
 Sleeping with the windows open, getting the room down to an optimal eighteen degrees and wearing natural cotton fabrics in bed all help to lessen the issue.

 Changes in menstruation

-Often the first sign of perimenopause starting is a change in your cycle.
+Often the most recognisable sign of perimenopause starting is a change in your cycle.
 Before oestrogen begins its gradual depletion efforts, the first hormone that starts to dip is in fact, progesterone and when this happens, menstrual periods become noticeably heavier.
 Also, what was once a trusty 28-day cycle may become spotting every 10 days, a much-elongated flow or completely different from one month to the next.

 Walking into a room and forgetting what on earth you went in for isn’t exclusively reserved for perimenopause but that unnerving feeling of being off your A-game is a red flag.
-Many women describe a ‘loss of self’ which might sound a tad abstract as a symptom but look out for repeated lack of confidence and the inability to make simple decisions, like which salad to have for lunch or even which bra to put on in the morning.
+Many women describe brain fog as a ‘loss of self’ which might sound a tad abstract as a symptom but look out for repeated lack of confidence and the inability to make simple decisions, like which salad to have for lunch or even which bra to put on in the morning.